DeepakKabdwal/DeepakKabdwal/README.md

 📍Currently located in Bhimtal, Uttarakhand.

-🎮 Currently working on something that does something and givesout some other thing.
+🎮 Currently working on object detection project with yolo.

-🌊 Previously worked on Games in Unity, and some facial recognition.
+🌊 Previously worked on Games in Unity, Machine Learning projects, Computer visio projects .

 👯 Looking to collaborate on any Unity3D, Unity2D projects.